 - The Olifant Cigar Factory: Kampen has a reputation as a city were once 3 out of 4 people worked in the cigar industry.
 The Olifant, in the historic center, is now the only surviving family business were high quality cigars, some made by hand, are manufactured.
 The Olifant cigars have a reputation matching the Cuban counterparts.
 The Olifant is connected with a shop and coffee bar, The Eenhoorn, were you can buy and drink superb tea and coffees.

 - And there is The Guild-quarter: local specialist like for instance a chocolatier who makes their own bonbon, a small brewery and cafe were you can drink authentic Kampen beer, and a gelatoria were artisan ice is made.

 Polders, traditional (dairy) farmers and farmshops

-The polders around Kampen, The Kampeiland (The Kamperisle), are one of the greenest and oldest polders of Holland.
+The polders around Kampen, The Kampeiland (The Kamperisle), are one of the greenest and oldest polders of the Netherlands.
 A polder is land reclaimed from the sea.
 Especially the polders surrounding Kampen are very prosperous thanks to the sedimentation of fertile clay, being located in a unique and one of kind national landscape of the IJssel Delta.